sagarmech98/sagar_shel/README.md

 `names for ip address can be possible with DNS ,Dns naming convention uses dev, qa, like cataloue-dev etc.`

 Session 11 :
+ Test vm is created for teting shell comands